Skip to main content

 Quick Answer (TL;DR)

 AI agents are systems that take autonomous actions to achieve goals, rather than simply generating text in response to a prompt.
+Anthropic's research on building effective agents provides foundational thinking on how agents differ from simple prompt-response systems.
 As a PM, specifying agent behavior requires a fundamentally different approach than specifying traditional features.
 You need to define goals (not just tasks), set behavioral constraints (not just UI rules), specify tool-use policies (what the agent can and cannot do), and establish success criteria that account for the probabilistic nature of agent behavior.
 The spec is not a PRD in the traditional sense.
 It is closer to a set of operating rules for an autonomous system.

 Summary: Specifying AI agents requires defining goals, constraints, tool policies, and success criteria that govern autonomous behavior rather than deterministic feature flows.